Suggest a Vote Center or Ballot Drop Off Location

 Inquire about the availability of documents in accessible formats.

-Simply email precinctoperations@saccounty.gov and tell us where you would like to see a Vote Center or Ballot Drop Box location in your community!
+Simply email precinctoperations@saccounty.gov and tell us where you would like to see a Vote Center or Official Ballot Drop Box location in your community!

 Location Requirements